Toppenn/Dark-Vessel-Inspection-Triage/README.md

 because models embellish more readily than they replace, and in an inspection brief an added line is an accusation nobody observed.
 So the count is bounded too: a brief may consolidate two indicators into one well-formed statement, but never list more than the record contains.
-Both are blockers, because fabricated text sits in the field an inspector reads first.

-Making the zone identifier part of every zone indicator is what made the anchor check possible in any language, and it makes the indicator more precise for the inspector at the same time.
-Anchors also accept either decimal separator, because the engine writes `15.0` and a Spanish brief writes `15,0`: punctuation convention is not a fidelity failure, and matching only the dot would have blocked faithful translations.

 Two of these rules exist because the guardrail was probed rather than trusted.
 A brief could state a priority the engine never assigned — a high-priority record written up as "low",